Warnings Signs in Depth

-You may think that if your partner threatens you, he/she doesn’t really mean it.
+You may think that if your partner threatens you, they don’t really mean it.
 You may think that they were acting out in the heat of the moment.
 It’s only talk.
 Maybe your partner has never followed through with a threat.
 Unfortunately, it is only a matter of time before something does happen.
 Threatening and intimidating you is another form of control.

 DO NOT take any threat lightly, especially those against your life or safety.
 Even if an abuser has never followed through, abuse escalates.
 Someday an “idle” threat may be followed by action.
 In fact, threatening your life is number one on the list of Lethal Warning Signs (see the list above).
 Don’t hesitate to tell someone if your partner has made any kind of threat against you or those you care about.

-We love our rebels - guys and girls who go against convention, who won’t let anyone tell them what to do, who break all the “rules”.
+We love our rebels - people who go against convention, who won’t let anyone tell them what to do, who break all the “rules”.
 The rebel seems exciting and interesting.
-Life with a “bad” boy or girl is certainly never dull, but it can be dangerous.
+Life with a rebel is certainly never dull, but it can be dangerous.

 Rebellion in teens is a normal part of the growing process.
 It’s natural to question what society says is normal or accepted.
 Most of us outgrow the rebellion and come to an understanding about how the real world works.
 We may hate school, but we realize that we have to go because it’s the law and we need an education to succeed in life.
 We might not want to go to work, but we’ll get fired if we don’t.
 We know we can’t start a fight with everyone who makes us angry.
 Rebellious behavior can escalate into violent behavior toward others and toward you.

 If the rebel in your relationship has problems that have led to suspension from school or jail time it’s time to step back and think about the situation.
-A bad boy (or girl) will convince you that if you really love him, you’ll accept him no matter what he does.
-He will talk about how everyone is against him; you’re the only one who understands him.
-All the problems in his life are someone else’s fault.
+They will convince you that if you really love them, you’ll accept them no matter what they does.
+They will talk about how everyone is against them; you’re the only one who understands.
+All the problems in their life are someone else’s fault.
 The rebel is always innocent of the charges.
 It’s all very exciting until you find yourself having discipline problems of your own.
 Listen to those who truly love you and want the best for you.

 You've been taught since elementary school that drugs and alcohol are bad news.
 With good reason, your teachers and parents have tried to impress on you the dangers of substance abuse.
 These dangers can escalate when your dating partner is under the influence.

 Someone who uses drugs or alcohol can become more violent and paranoid.
-A person under the influence does not have the same control over his/her emotions or reactions as when sober.
+A person under the influence does not have the same control over their emotions or reactions as when sober.
 A small issue or incident may get blown out of proportion.
-Whatever "little" things bother him/her will suddenly become big things.
+Whatever "little" things bother them will suddenly become big things.
 You may be caught in the cross-fire of a paranoid reaction.
-You are the one your partner may take his/her frustrations out on.
-If your partner exhibits other warning signs of dating abuse (threatens you, insults you, tells you what to do), he/she will only become worse under the influence.
+You are the one your partner may take their frustrations out on.
+If your partner exhibits other warning signs of dating abuse (threatens you, insults you, tells you what to do), they will only become worse under the influence.